Sarah C Town

 Lecturing Fellow of Thompson Writing Program

 I am an interdisciplinary music/ dance scholar with a research focus on the histories, aesthetics, and circulation of Cuban popular dance culture.
 My Writing 101 courses at Duke include La gozadera: Music/Dance/Emotion and Writing Through Dialogue and Improvisation.
 My current writing projects address dialogue and interaction in contemporary Cuban jazz; music, dance, and social spaces in the circulation of timba culture; and the aesthetics and possibilities of Afro-Cuban dance techniques.
-Alongside my scholarship, I teach and perform Cuban popular music and social dance, and Brazilian capoeira.
+Alongside my scholarship, I teach and perform Cuban popular music and social dance and Brazilian capoeira.
+Both inside and outside the academy, I'm interested in the potential of community-based arts practices for facilitating individual and community self-expression and empowerment and generating inclusive spaces where tough conversations can be had and new kinds of relationships can be forged.

 Town, Sarah. “"Timbeando en Nueva York": Cuban Timba Takes Root Abroad.”
 Ethnomusicology, vol. 63, no. 1, University of Illinois Press, 2019, pp. 105–105.
 Manual, doi:10.5406/ethnomusicology.63.1.0105.
 Full Text